Commonly Used Terminology

 x-coordinate of the x-intercept

 y is 0 at the x-intercept.
-Hence, the coordinates of the x-intercept are (x, 0). is the x-coordinate of the x-intercept.
+Hence, the coordinates of the x-intercept are (x, 0). x is the x-coordinate of the x-intercept.

 y-coordinate of the y-intercept